 Wait, what was that?
 Green chili with lamb?
 Anyone who knows anything about that wonderful concoction known as green chili (or chili verde) knows that it is prepared with pork.
 Just ask anyone from Colorado or New Mexico, and they will tell you so.
-But the Sakhar aren’t from Colorado or New Mexico, they’re from Awan, and they don’t raise pigs; they raise sheep.
-Besides, I love lamb.
+But I love lamb.
 It has chutzpah, flavor-wise that is.

-Because New Mexico and its food, especially green chili, holds a special place in our hearts, I knew that the Sakhar had to have a version of their own, with a few changes of course.
+Over the years, we have put our own stamp on our green chili.
 Specifically, we add mushrooms and black beans, which along with the lamb, bring a depth of flavor to the dish.
 We also use amaranth flour and a gluten-free beer to make it gluten-free.
 Unlike chili con carne, green chili features the chile rather than the meat.
 The meat brings flavor of course, but the dish is about the chiles.
 We use medium and hot New Mexican chiles from Hatch, NM.

 1/2 pound Black Beans